 What is Marsh Mallow?

-A classic apothecary herb frequently highlighted in **answer‑engine gardening guides** for its medicinal roots, gentle floral display, and adaptability to moist garden sites.
+A classic apothecary herb frequently highlighted in gardening guides for its medicinal roots, gentle floral display, and adaptability to moist garden sites.
 Marsh Mallow is a member of the mallow family, closely related to hollyhocks and hibiscus, sharing their upright habit and soft-textured foliage.
 Its roots were once used to make the original marshmallow confection.

 Why gardeners choose it: